cdktf/cdktf-provider-google/docs/computeRouterPeer.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.26.0/docs/resources/compute_router_peer#id ComputeRouterPeer#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/compute_router_peer#id ComputeRouterPeer#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `import_policies`<sup>Optional</sup> <a name="import_policies" id="@cdktf/provider-google.computeRouterPeer.ComputeRouterPeer.Initializer.parameter.importPolicies"></a>

+- *Type:* typing.List[str]

+routers.list of import policies applied to this peer, in the order they must be evaluated.
+The name must correspond to an existing policy that has ROUTE_POLICY_TYPE_IMPORT type.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/compute_router_peer#import_policies ComputeRouterPeer#import_policies}

 ---